johnascott1/Project1Final/grades/Lab 7 Questions.md

 Now, when you delete a Ticket, your program should ask the user for the resolution.
 It should store the resolution, plus the current date.
 Now, remove this Ticket from the ticketQueue list.

-And, add the resolved ticket to a new data structure.
+And, add fthe resolved ticket to a new data structure.

 Will you create a new class to manage the list of resolved tickets?
 Re-use TicketStore?
 Or something else?